jessepav/lacygoill-wiki-backup/bug/tmux.md

 Also, the motions to select the text depend  on the font size and the width of the terminal window (and don't press `v` to start the selection, but `V`).
 Finally, `tee(1)`  is provided  by the  coreutils package, which  seems to  be a fundamental package.
-So, it should be ok to use it in a MWE.
+So, it should be ok to use it in a MRE.

 ### ?